Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

 Let $\mcO$ be the ring of integers in a $p$-adic local field with uniformizer $π$.
 Let $R$ be a $π$-adic $\mcO$-algebra.
 In \cite{Ahs}, Ahsendorf constructs an equivalence of categories

 We refer to \cite{ACZ} for more information.
 By Lau \cite{Lau}, there is a good notion of duality on the right hand side.
 This defines good notions of duality and polarization on the left hand side.
+By definition, there is also an equivalence